Teichlab/cellphonedb/README.md

 ## Generating user-specific custom database
 A user can generate custom databases and use them.
 In order to generate a new database a user can provide his/her own lists.

 These lists can be: genes, proteins, complexes and/or interactions.
 In the generation process they will get merged with the ones from the CellPhoneDB release sources.
 The user lists have higher precedence than the ones included in CellPhoneDB package.

 To generate such a database the user has to issue this command:
 ```shell
 cellphonedb database generate
 ```

 Result database file is generated in `out` with `cellphonedb_user_{datetime}.db`.
+The user defined input tables will be merged with the current CellPhoneDB input tables.
 To use this database, please use `--database` parameter in methods.
 E.g:
 ```
  cellphonedb method statistical_analysis in/example_data/test_meta.txt in/example_data/test_counts.txt --database out/cellphonedb_user_2019-05-10-11_10.db